Before you get started

 Your computer is now connected to your router, please go to part 4.

 You're nearly there!
 At this point your router should be plugged in, switched on and connected to your telephone line and computer.
 The Broadband light should be green.

-If the Broadband light is NOT green, please read our connection troubleshooting guide.
+If the Broadband light is NOT green, please read Fibre troubleshooting.
 When the Broadband light turns green, please return to this guide and follow the next steps.

 Make yourself a tea or coffee and don't touch your computer or router for 15 minutes.

 (Don't try to use the Internet while you're waiting, as your router might still be setting itself up)

 After 15 minutes, open your computer's web browser (e.g. Internet Explorer, Safari or Firefox).